larzconwell/swish/docs/specification.md

 ```

 ### Array literals
-Array literals create a new array type value with the given expressions separated by commas or
+Array literals create a new array type value with a list of values.
-spaces as the arrays items.
 ```
-ArrayLit = "[" , [ expressionList ] , "]" ;
+ArrayLit = "[" , [ expressionList | rangeLit ] , "]" ;
 expressionList = Expression , [ "..." ] , { ( itemSeparator ) , Expression , [ "..." ] } , [ "," ] ;
+rangeLit = [ Expression ] , ":" , Expression ;
 itemSeparator = "," | " " ;
 ```

+When creating a range array, the given expressions(which must be single valued) must yield a
+positive number typed value.
+The left expression may be omitted, which uses `0`.
+The right
+expression must be greater than or equal to the left expression(or `0`).
+An array of numbers are
+created from the left expression(or `0`) to the right expression minus one.

 _Examples:_
 ```